opendocsg/opendoc-supreme-court-practice-directions-2021/PART-11-Conduct of Court Proceedings.md

 (6) When the core bundles and supplemental core bundles are tendered at the Legal Registry of the Supreme Court pursuant to paragraph 88(1), the Legal Registry staff will state on the top right hand corner of the bundle the exact amount of Court fees payable under Order 90B.
 The parties should then pay the Court fees as indicated.

-## 87A.
-Request for leave to exceed page limit for Appellant’s Case, Respondent’s Case and Appellant’s Reply for civil appeals to the Court of Appeal and civil appeals to the Appellate Division

 (1)  Parties shall apply for leave of the Court of Appeal or the Appellate Division (as the case may be) to exceed the page limit for the Appellant’s Case, the Respondent’s Case or the Appellant’s Reply by ﬁling a Request in the Electronic Filing Service stating the reasons for requiring additional pages and the number of additional pages required.

 (2) The application for leave to exceed the page limit for the Appellant’s Case or the Respondent’s Case shall be filed at least 14 days before the date the Appellant’s Case or the Respondent’s Case, as the case may be, is due to be filed.
 The application for leave to exceed the page limit for the Appellant’s Reply shall be filed at least 7 days before the date the Appellant’s Reply is due to be filed.
 Applications filed out of time will be rejected.

-## 87B.
-Request for waiver or deferment of court fees

 A request for the waiver or deferment of the whole or any part of any appeal court fees under Order 91, Rule 5 of the Rules of Court must be supported by an affidavit in Form 14A of Appendix A of these Practice Directions.
 The affidavit in Form 14A must verify Form 14B of Appendix A of these Practice Directions.

-## 88. Hard copies and soft copies for hearing of civil appeals before the Court of Appeal and civil appeals before the Appellate Division

 (1) In order to assist the Judges sitting in the Court of Appeal or the Appellate Division, the appellant and the respondent are required to tender hard copies of the Appellant’s and Respondent’s Cases, the Appellant’s Reply (if any), core bundles of documents and supplemental core bundles of documents (if any) to the Legal Registry of the Supreme Court at the same time when ﬁling them within the prescribed time under Order 56A, Rule 9 or Order 57, Rule 9A of the Rules of Court (as the case may be).
 The following directions must be complied with: